HaraldHeitmann/Pybi/README.md

 Pybi is intended to be a GUI to describe and visualize pandas DataFrames.
 Eventually make some simple data analysis on them.

-Strong dependencies are pandas (implies numpy and matplotib) to DataFrame data management and PyQt4 for the graphical user interface.
+Strong dependencies are pandas (implies numpy and matplotib) to DataFrame data management and PyQt4 for the graphical user interface, eventually sklearn maybe(?)

 ## Expectations: